 It is almost like they are teaching themselves how to study and how to dig deeper into everything that they learn.

-Instead of just learning “for a test” or “For the moment” and instead of memorizing, these kids learn how to figure out WHY this works the way it does.
+Instead of just learning “for a test” or “for the moment” instead of memorizing, these kids learn how to figure out WHY this works the way it does.
 They want to deepen their knowledge about subjects and topics.
 They are connecting the dots and finding the relationships between things.

 Are your interests passed onto your child?